ChalleNGe

 • Sustainability and organisational development

 We aim to embed strong youth voice into our cultural landscape, so that children and young people are empowered to shape priorities and lead change within arts partners' programmes.
+As Child Friendly Nottingham champions, we promote a child-rights based approach to participation.

 ChalleNGe Partners

-Our Guiding Principles
+Guiding Principles

 Our partnership aims to be inspiring, resourceful, collaborative, opportunistic, imaginative, innovative and bold.
-We facilitate the partnerships between cultural organisations, schools and youth providers - we are open, inventive, diverse and welcoming.
+We facilitate partnerships between cultural organisations, schools and youth providers - we are open, inventive, diverse and welcoming.
 Discover more

 We believe in the potential of children and young people in Nottingham, and work collaboratively and in partnership with each other to support everyone to thrive.